 I try to imagine a world without technology and I am amazed at how blank my mind becomes.
 Without technology, our modern world would likely collapse.
 Would our lives be perceived as boring without technology?
 I cannot imagine not having the ability to watch Game of Thrones every week; I cannot speculate traveling the long distance in order to buy goods in another country and how difficult communication would be.
 Technology has brought such advancements in our lives that I…

-While thinking on the topic I understood that first of all I have to decide what does ”hard” mean for me.
+While thinking on the topic, I have understood, first of all, that I have to decide what “hard” means for me.
 Nothing in particular came to mind.
-But what do I feel when thinking about ”the hardest thing”?
-Definitely – embarrassed, frustrated, and depressed and that has a reason.
+But what do I feel when thinking about “the hardest thing”?
+The answer, definitely, would be embarrassed, frustrated, and depressed, and that has a reason.
 Do you know how it feels to lose a friend?
 I know.
 My best friend Abby passed away when I was in high school.
-She drowned in her bathtub after having…
+She drowned in her…

 Narrative Essay Examples to Follow in Your Writing